 Free AI Content Detector Tool at Sapling

-Sapling sets a high bar for texts and checks them rigorously.
+Sapling sets a high bar for texts – so high, in fact, that nothing I fed it managed to clear the bar.
 It estimates the percentage of “fake” content in the analyzed fragment and highlights the sentences it suspects most likely to be generated.
-Although it successfully detects AI-generated content, it also mislabels human-made output as partially “fake.”
-For example, according to Sapling’s detector, my fully manual blog about 10 jobs safe from automation is 23.2% fake.
+It duly rated the ChatGPT text 99.9% fake.
+The trouble is, it also rated my fully manual blog about discipline and daily habits 99.6% fake, highlighting practically every sentence it could reach.
 Maybe I should write in even longer sentences, idk.
 What do you think?

 To check a piece of text, copy and paste it into the window.
-The free version allows you to analyze up to 2,000 characters per query.
+The free version allows you to analyze up to 2,000 characters per query – both my texts got truncated, so don’t expect to fit a standard essay in there.

 AI Content Detector at Corrector App

 To check a piece of text, copy and paste it into the window.
-You can check up to 25,000 characters per query for free.
+You can check up to 2,500 characters per query for free – yet another tool that won’t swallow a whole essay in one go.

 ZeroGPT.com